 IF YOU'VE BEEN HOARDING MUSIC FOR YEARS, you know how messy iTunes can get.
-My external hard drive has over 20,000 tracks—a mix of CDs I ripped ages ago and online purchases.
+My external hard drive has over 20,000 tracks—a mix of CDs I ripped and traded with friends ages ago.
 But only a fraction of those tracks ever made it into iTunes, along with some new ones I bought directly from the iTunes Store.
 And what a mess it all was!
-Duplicates, weirdly named songs, low-res album covers, messy metadata—opening iTunes felt more like a chore than a joy.
+Duplicates, weirdly named songs, low-res album covers, messy (or missing) metadata—opening iTunes felt more like a chore than a joy.

 So I decided to do the unthinkable: delete everything in iTunes and start fresh.
 (Don't worry—my external hard drive stayed untouched.)